COVID-19 AND OMICRON: Updates & Information

 We've heard from our communities that there are a lot of unanswered questions around the COVID-19 Vaccination.
 We want to make sure you feel safe and certain about your decision to get vaccinated, so we've answered as many as possible below - and we'll keep updating as we know more.

-Can I got to the doctors during Level 3 or 4?
+Can I go to the doctors during red or orange lights?

 Yes!
 We encourage you to make sure you’re getting the healthcare you need.
 It’s completely safe, legal and okay to bring yourself and your whānau/aiga to the clinic.